timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ### Updating the ServiceStack Reference

-As file watching isn't supported yet, to refresh the generated DTO's you'll need to click on its `Update ServiceStack Reference` from the items context menu.
+As file watching isn't supported yet, to refresh the generated DTOs, you'll need to right-click on it in the solution explorer and select `Update ServiceStack Reference` from the items context menu.

 ### Xamarin Studio for Linux